Coconut3600/BB-Zero/_Technical_data.md

 ## January 20, 2026 — Small‑Brain Testing

-With the results from the full self‑play game logs and their metrics, I realized that the network was not learning when I tried to configure it the same way MadrasLe does.
-That contrast helped me identify and fix several errors in my Python program.
+With the results from the full self‑play game logs and their metrics, I realized that the network was not learning when I configured my program similar to MadrasLe’s setup, using a small neural network like his.
+That comparison made the issue obvious and helped me identify and fix several errors in my Python implementation.

 Worker,Result,Moves,Q,π,Backprop,Start,End,Duration